 Compartments

-Starting with a photograph provided both background and subject for the other objects.
-The scale ruler and crumpled mathematical tables belonged to my father-in-law, an acoustical engineer.
-The gems came from a broken bracelet.
+Starting with a photograph provided both background and subject for the objects.
+The gems are from a broken bracelet.
 The kookaburra feather is a souvenir from Australia.
-The motherboard came from a discarded computer and the lens from an old camera.
-The six dangling screws held my husband’s hip together for years until they were replaced.
+A motherboard from a discarded computer, the lens from an old camera, and a scale ruler and crumpled mathematical tables which belonged to my father-in-law, an acoustical engineer.
+The six dangling screws held my husband’s hip together until they were replaced.
+The little puzzle was missing a piece.
 Their original function is no longer—they are now part of something else.

 My studio neighbor, Paul Hofmann, gave me the wood boxes in 2022.
 Shortly afterwards, while walking in north Berkeley I found a biography of Joseph Cornell in a Little Free Library.
 These called me to compose photographs and objects in the boxes.
-To finish the group, the original box lids were replaced with gallery frames to formalize the arrangements and tie the group together.
+The original box lids were replaced with gallery frames to formalize the arrangements and tie the group together.

 2023.
 Mixed media, unique boxes, each 16 x 14 x 3.5 inches.